isomerpages/nlb-biblioasia/index.md

     - infopic:
         title: "Love Is a Many-Layered Thing"
         subtitle: Highlights
         description: What lies in this vale of tiers?
-Christopher Tan delves into *kueh lapis* legit, the cake that is as famous for its exacting recipe as for the unparalleled flavour of its buttery layers.
+Christopher Tan delves into <i>kueh lapis</i> legit, the cake that is as famous for its exacting recipe as for the unparalleled flavour of its buttery layers.
         button: Read this article
         url: /vol-16/issue-4/jan-mar-2021/kueh-lapis
-        image: /images/Vol-16-issue-4/kuehlapis/LapisLegit.png
+        image: /images/Vol-16-issue-4/kuehlapis/LapisLegit.jpg
         alt: Sample of lapis

     - infopic:
         title: "St Andrew’s Cathedral and the Mystery of Madras Chunam"
         subtitle: Highlights
-        description: Was Madras *chunam* used inside St Andrew’s Cathedral?
+        description: Was Madras <i>chunam</i> used inside St Andrew’s Cathedral?
 Maybe not, says Yeo Kang Shua.
         button: Read this article
         url: /vol-16/issue-4/jan-mar-2021/st-andrew-cathedral
-        image: /images/Vol-16-issue-4/tiger/St'sAndrewChurch.jpg
+        image: /images/Vol-16-issue-4/standrewcathedral/StAndrewChurch.jpg
         alt: sample of standrew

     - infopic: